frankchang1000/ShooterStopper/README.md

 ## Accomplishments 🎆

 As school shootings have been a major conflict this decade, we are proud to face this problem with an efficent and working method.
+We are pleased with our AI training and it's result displaying how simular the item detected from a camera is to an weapon.
+We also take pride in implementing **CockroachDB's** database in our project.